apache/flink/docs/setup/aws.md

 #### Identity and Access Management (IAM) (Recommended)

-The recommended way of setting up credentials on AWS is via [Identity and Access Management (IAM)](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).
+When using `S3AFileSystem` the recommended way of setting up credentials on AWS is via [Identity and Access Management (IAM)](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).
 You can use IAM features to securely give Flink instances the credentials that they need in order to access S3 buckets.
 Details about how to do this are beyond the scope of this documentation.
 Please refer to the AWS user guide.
 What you are looking for are [IAM Roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html).

 If you set this up correctly, you can manage access to S3 within AWS and don't need to distribute any access keys to Flink.